Skip to main content

 Peas 'n' Rice

-Iconic Bahamian side dish served with nearly every meal.
-Pigeon peas (or red kidney beans), rice, coconut milk, thyme, onions, bell peppers, tomato paste, salt pork or bacon.
-Creamy, flavorful, comforting.
-Variations include 'peas 'n' grits'.
-Foundation of Bahamian home cooking, representing Caribbean-African culinary fusion.
+The side dish that turns up with nearly every meal.
+Pigeon peas (or red kidney beans) and rice cooked down with coconut milk, thyme, onions, bell peppers, tomato paste, and salt pork or bacon.
+Creamy and comforting, with a 'peas 'n' grits' variation.
+It's the backbone of Bahamian home cooking, where Caribbean and African traditions meet.

 Conch Fritters